There are many ways to recycle a printer with the environment in mind, and we've put together this guide to help you find the solution for you.

 If your printer is still working and in good condition, or could be easily repaired, you might like to try selling it.

-Civic amenity sites run by your local council will take small electrical items like printers.
+Civic amenity sites run by your local council will take small electrical items like printers free of charge from private individuals.

 Printers are highly developed and specialised pieces of equipment that require large amounts of energy, labour and CO2 to create and distribute.